nitrogen-lang/nitrogen/docs/modules/readme.md

 such an object.
 A module is able to register global functions or an encapsulated module object.
 Consult the module documentation for specifics.

-If a module returns a Module object, functions or variables can be retrieved using arrow or index notation.
+If a module returns a Module object, functions or variables can be retrieved using arrow, index, or dot notation.

 Example: